 Today, we refer to co-creation as involving stakeholders in the product design process, most commonly customers.
 Through the process of co-creation, you can listen to customers and understand what exactly their needs are.
 Having all this useful information will help you create a product that will be tailored according to their wishes.

-Co-creation can bring many benefits at your company:
+Co-creation can bring many benefits to your company:

 - Saving resources.
 Having a co-design session with your target group can literally open your eyes.
 You will be able to see exactly what your customers need and what needs to be added to your product to satisfy these needs.
 You won’t spend a lot of time and money on developing features your customers might not like.